Longshan Temple metro station: Station overview

-The two-level, underground station structure with an island platform and three exits.
+This is a two-level, underground station with an island platform and three exits.
 The washrooms are located inside the entrance area.

-The station is located underneath Heping West Rd., between the intersections with Xiyuan Rd. and Kangding Rd.
+The station is located underneath Heping West Rd., between the intersections of Heping West Rd. with Xiyuan Rd. and Kangding Rd.

-The TRA Wanhua Station is within walking distance and approximately 150 meters south of the Metro station.
+The Taiwan Railway Wanhua Station is within walking distance and approximately 150 meters south of the Metro station.